julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 https://docs.microsoft.com/en-us/iis/troubleshoot/using-failed-request-tracing/troubleshooting-failed-requests-using-tracing-in-iis-85

 ## Conclusion
-I hope that these notes are helpful for you to containerise your legacy apps, please add comments if they are.
-Any corrections you have are also welcome.
+I hope that these notes are useful to help you to containerise your legacy apps, please add comments if they are.
+Also any corrections you have are also welcome.
 <br/>
 <br/>